paazmaya/WP-Member-Register/readme.txt

 * Released 3 February 2012
 * User access level determined by bit wise comparison, in order to add flexibility
 * Removed access levels from forum topics.
 Everyone can see everything if can access forum
+* File upload for adding to members only list
+* Using "Chosen" jQuery plugin to make select elements more usable

 = 0.6.0 =
 * Released 10 November 2011